Let’s get this straight from the start; it’s called the South Carolina Lowcountry, not the “Low Country”.

 Best for: Hilton Head makes a great day trip from Savannah if you’re craving some beach time.

-When I think of Hilton Head, I picture of miles and miles of golf courses, families cycling down winding bike trails, gated vacation properties (that somehow all seem to have “plantation” in their names), protected sea turtle nesting grounds, fading Gullah communities, celebratory fireworks in Shelter Cove, tasty seafood, and the instantly-recognizable red and white stripes of the Harbour Town Lighthouse.
+When I think of Hilton Head Island, I picture of miles and miles of golf courses, families cycling down winding bike trails, gated vacation properties (too many of which still regrettably feature “plantation” in the names), protected sea turtle nesting grounds, fading remnants of once-thriving Gullah communities, celebratory fireworks in Shelter Cove, tasty seafood, and the instantly-recognizable red and white stripes of the Harbour Town Lighthouse.

-My family has owned property on the island in some form or another since the 1960s or 70s, so it’s been a special place for us for as long as I can remember.
+My family has owned property on the island in some form or another since the 1950s, so it’s been a special place for as long as I can remember.
 My parents even chose Hilton Head for their honeymoon!

 • The pros: You’ll find plenty of restaurants and family-friendly activities on the island, and it’s very easy to get around with helpful transportation options like the free Breeze Trolley.